i49/pulp/README.md

 Modules                     |Description                                 |Status
 ----------------------------|--------------------------------------------|---------
-pulp-api                    |Java API for EPUB processing                |Pre-alpha pulp-api-impl               |Reference implementation of the API         |Pre-alpha pulp-api-it                 |Integration tests with IDPF EPUB3 samples   |- pulp-api-ut                 |Unit tests for the API implementation       |-
+pulp                        |Common settings for all other modules above |- pulp-api                    |Java API for EPUB processing                |Pre-alpha pulp-api-it                 |Integration tests with IDPF EPUB3 samples   |- pulp-api-ut                 |Unit tests for the API implementation       |-
-pulp-cli                    |Command line utility built on the API       |Pre-alpha pulp-distribution           |Distribution file generator                 |- pulp-parent                 |Common settings for all other modules above |-
+pulp-cli                    |Command line utility built on the API       |Pre-alpha pulp-core                   |Reference implementation of the API         |Pre-alpha pulp-distribution           |Distribution file generator                 |-

 ## How To Build